2020 Mnet Asian Music Awards: Discrimination between actors and idols

 On December 8, Dispatch released a report which described that the actors who took part in the ceremony as award presenters had been given waiting rooms and catering backstage.
 It has been also reported that only two idol teams received waiting rooms, and the others waited in an outdoor parking lot.
 Although the performance was pre-recorded, the winning scene was live, so it is known that the singers who attended had to wait in the vehicle for as little as one hour and as long as six hours.
 Restrooms for these artists are said to have been portable toilets outside, and some idols rented other accommodations nearby rather than have to sit in their cars.
-A representative official from an idol group confessed, "Most of the singers have a bad waist.
+An official representative from an idol group confessed, "Most of the singers have a bad waist.
 It is hard to sit in the car for a long time," They continued, "Some singers rented separate accommodations and waited there."
 A source from 2020 MAMA spoke with No Cut News.
 They stated that while it would have been good to have provided separate spaces for everyone, they had to follow regulations to prevent the spread of COVID-19.
 “We are a music show and there is absolutely no reason that we would treat singers [negligently],” they stated.
 On December 9, Mnet again responded, "It is because there cannot be more than 100 people in one space in the second stage of distancing due to the COVID-19 quarantine rules.
 It was a situation where there was insufficient space in the waiting room, and it was not discriminating between singers and actors."

 Map of Indonesia

 An Indonesian map was shown in the broadcast live by Mnet while publicizing the enthusiasm of K-pop around the world.
 Indonesia was the country that voted the most in this event excluding South Korea.
 However, the map displayed was false.
 The map showed Sumatra Island and Java Island are joined, while Bali Island and Lombok Island, which are next to Java, have disappeared.
 West Nusa Tenggara, East Nusa Tenggara, and Maluku were also not marked.
-Sulawesi and Papua are too far apart.
+Sulawesi and Papua were too far apart.

 Map of the Philippines

 During the awards show, Mnet announced the Top 5 Regions sending the most love on MAMA 2020.
 However, the Philippines map shown was false.
 The islands of Palawan, Marinduque, Mindoro, and Romblon in Luzon were missing together with the Visayas, one of the three main land groups in the Philippines.
-Filipino fans also complained about only accessing the live stream thru Smart Communications.
+Filipino fans also complained about only accessing the live stream through Smart Communications.